tatban/gitTyro/README.md

 # gitTyro
 This is a first repository for a git neophyte.

-Here goes my first modification to be committed and pushed
+Here goes my first modification to be committed and pushed.
+One more test line.